dpineda6988/python-challenge/README.md

 * Data occupies columns with the headings 'Date', 'Profit/Losses'

 PyPoll assumes the .csv file it is assigned to read is organized and formatted as follows
-* Data occupies columns with the headings 'Voted ID', 'County', and 'Candidate'
+* Data occupies columns with the headings 'Voter ID', 'County', and 'Candidate'

 ## Authors